SPECIALIST DISABILITY ACCOMMODATION

 National Disability Insurance Scheme and Specialist Disability Accommodation require Investors to support much needed growth.

 Specialist Disability Accommodation provides investors with a very powerful Social Impact Investment vehicle.
-Make significant and demonstrable positive change to people's lives.
-Beyond the immeasurable sastifaction of improving other people's lives, enjoy the benefits of significant financial reward.
+Make demonstrable and significant positive change to people's lives.
+Beyond the immeasurable sastifaction of improving other people's lives, enjoy the benefits of the significant financial reward for the next 20 years.